 I started by placing the sparkler behind the product.
 Then I needed complete darkness.
-Camera mounted on a tripod, and two studio strobes placed at 45 degree angle facing the product.
+Camera mounted on a tripod, and two studio strobes placed at 45-degree angle facing the product.
 White seamless paper background (caution this could be flammable).

 I went with 2.5 seconds at f5.6.
 The smaller the aperture the thinner the streaks of light will be.
-Too large and the fire becomes a blob and we also get in to focus problems. f5.6 gave me the exact result I was looking for.
+Too large and the fire becomes a blob and we also get into focus problems. f5.6 gave me the exact result I was looking for.

 I’m using pocket wizards to trigger my lights to trigger them remotely.
 Now here is the most important part.
-Your camera needs to be set to rear curtain flash synch.
+Your camera needs to be set to rear curtain flash sync.
 What happens is this: the camera will release the shutter to take the exposure and at a fraction of a second before it closes the strobes will fire.

-Place sparkler product etc. Camera on tripod.
+Place sparkler product etc. The camera is on tripod.

 In complete darkness, light sparkler.

-Strobes will fire when shutter closes.
+Strobes will fire when the shutter closes.

 Put out any fires you have started.

 When I post these instructions I ask that all readers don’t directly copy the image.
-By all means incorporate these steps to create something new and original that is your own.
+By all means, incorporate these steps to create something new and original that is your own.

 There you have it!
 A simple way to create an interesting and unique image using a sparkler.
 Just remember to be safe, have fun, and experiment.